 For example, maybe you get a delivery of natural gas 4 times a year.
 While the cost of each delivery varies with the cost of natural gas and the amount that’s delivered each time, the cost from year to year is consistently around $1,000.
 To help save for each delivery, you’d want to put aside roughly $20 each week.
 So next time you get a delivery, you’re not stretching out that month’s budget to come up with the $250 natural gas bill.

-How I Use the 52 Week Savings Plan?
+How I Use the 52-Week Savings Plan?

 For our expenses, I use this plan for a few different expense categories.

 First, I use it for bills that come only once a year, or once every quarter.
 For us, that’s our propane delivery, trash bill, and AAA membership.
 This is how I save up our Non-Monthly Expenses sinking fund.

-Sports expenses, such as registration, uniforms and equipment, fall under this savings category.
+Sports expenses, such as registration, uniforms, and equipment, fall under this savings category.